Lesson Progress Reporting for SEL Leaders

 A recent upgrade in the reporting database will allow the platform to display data faster.

-Engineers were committed to build other product features before having capacity to fix K8 reports.
+Engineers were committed to building other product features before having the capacity to fix K8 reports.

 I interviewed many stakeholders to learn the needs and known problems with the report.
 This included district SEL leaders, school principals, counselors, client support staff, product managers, engineering, instructional design, implementation scientists, and research.